camille-chanel/camille-chanel.github.io/_pages/lectures102/unix.md

 <img src="/images/lectures/fileExplorerEx.png" width="700" />

-With the command line, again I would just type **cd Documents** if I'm in a folder that contains Programs.
-(I'll cover what crumpto@CrumptonLaptop:~$ means in the next section).
+With the command line, again I would just type **cd Documents** if I'm in a folder that contains Documents.
+(I'll cover what ccrumpto@CrumptonLaptop:~$ means in the next section).

 ```console
 ccrumpto@CrumptonLaptop:~$ cd Documents